About Lara Heacock

 I Know Corporate America

-I bring almost 20 years of working in corporations across the country, including a billion dollar public company where I oversaw a $2MM program.
+I bring 20 years of working in corporations across the country, including a billion dollar public company where I oversaw a $2.5MM program.

 I have over a decade of experience in Talent Acquisition and leadership, have managed geographically dispersed teams, and mentored and coached associates in the US and abroad.

-I’m an MBA, certified coach, award-winning writer, Huffington Post author, Editor in Chief of popular personal development blog Kind Over Matter, and in-demand speaker.
+I’m an MBA, ICF credentialed coach (PCC), award-winning writer, Huffington Post author, Editor in Chief of popular personal development blog Kind Over Matter, and in-demand speaker.
 My pronouns are she/hers.

 I’m also obsessed with how we change the culture of corporate America from one that’s stuck in an adversarial and bureaucratic communication style to one that’s rooted in kindness as a tool for change.